 Great peace have they that love Thy law: and for them there is no stumbling-block.

-The women bearing myrrh came, O Saviour, to Thy tomb and offered Thee sweet spices.
+The women bearing myrrh came, O Savior, to Thy tomb and offered Thee sweet spices.

 Lord, I have looked for Thy salvation, and loved Thy commandments.